-II.
-RIPENESS
+II RIPENESS

-This complaint comes as a result of recent incidents, after a history of incidents, where serious air pollution problems and probable noncompliance with a facility's Title V permit requirements, especially at night, were impossible to provide to the ADEQ because the agency steadfastly refuses to provide a reliable method to do so.
-The need for a 24-hour, manned, toll-free number or other method of contacting the agency regarding serious environmental problems that must be available to those without telephones.
+This complaint comes as a result of recent incidents, after a history of incidents, some the subject of an earlier civil rights complaint, where serious air pollution problems and probable noncompliance with a facility's Title V permit requirements, especially at night, were impossible to provide to the ADEQ because the agency steadfastly refuses to provide a reliable method to do so.
+There is a need for a 24-hour, manned, toll-free number or other method of contacting the agency regarding serious environmental problems that must be available to those without home telephones.
 The low-income, ethnic minority people of Hayden and Winkelman who are impacted by the noncompliance are unable to contact the agency without a viable telephone number and administrative processes inside the agency to actually handle these citizens' complaints.
 The ADEQ has been provided specific notice of the problem and deficiency, yet has not remedied the problem.